 If you're not sure which of LG's latest sets to go for, we have everything you need.
-We've sat down and tested the very best LG TVs from last year and some of the new ones that'll be hitting the market in 2021, and are able to compare them to find out which is the best LG TV for you.
+We've sat down and tested the very best LG TVs from last year and some of the new ones that'll be hitting the market in 2021, and are able to compare them to find out which is the best choice for you.